 Teaching Assistants are appointed annually.
-The teaching assistantships are for 10 months (the 9-month academic year plus one month vacation); the rate of pay is at least $16,988 plus full tuition remission.
+The teaching assistantships are for 10 months (the 9-month academic year plus one month vacation); the rate of pay is currently $25,969 plus full tuition remission.
 Teaching and Graduate Assistants and their dependents are eligible for complete health plan benefits.
 A full-time teaching assistant normally teaches three 180-minute lab sections, four 55-minute recitation sections, or four 80-minute workshops in a general physics course, or the assistant will have three grading assignments per semester.
 Homework solutions for first time graders in graduate and some undergraduate courses are normally provided by the instructor.
 The total work load should not be more than 15 hours per week, averaged over the semester.
 Any student who feels that this average is being exceeded should immediately meet with the instructor and/or the Graduate Director to discuss the situation.

 Teaching assistants will be chosen for reappointment based upon their previous performance as students and teaching assistants.
 Minimum requirements are: